polymode/polymode/development.md

 todo:

-For now see the header of [polymode-methods.el](polymode-methods.el).
+For now, see the header of [polymode-methods.el](polymode-methods.el).